jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 ```

 I import more than one named export by using a comma - this should look familiar from object spread syntax.
 I don't
-have to import everything if i don't want to - this module only uses `circumference` and `diameter` so those are the
+have to import everything if I don't want to - this module only uses `circumference` and `diameter` so those are the
 only exports I reference.
 If  you do want everything you can do that too with a `* as`:

 ```js